fvviz/broken-mic-simulator/README.md

 # Voice-Lag-Simulator
 ![img.png](img.png)

-Adds stimulated lag and distortion to voice that is coming from yours mic
+Adds stimulated lag and distortion to voice that is coming from your mic and sends it to an app of your choice

 # Installation
 First of all make sure you have a virtual mic that routes audio from one app to another installed.